-The video presented through HDR technology is capable of showing more detail and color for a more accurate depiction of highlights and shadows.
+The video presented through HDR technology is capable of showing more detail and color for a more accurate depiction of light and dark details.
 Therefore, HDR has become an important spec that both professionals in the media industry and Audio-Video enthusiasts are pursuing.
-Now, as a long-term developer pursuing better representation of higher image quality, BenQ has developed HDR-PRO technology, which will be used in building projectors that representing the accurate color and dynamic contrast, allowing consumers to enjoy the cinematic visual experience that creators try to represent with accurate color and good image quality.
+Now, as a long-term developer pursuing better representation of higher image quality, BenQ has developed the exclusive HDR-PRO technology, which will be used in building projectors that represent the accurate color and dynamic contrast, allowing consumers to enjoy the cinematic visual experience that creators try to represent with accurate color and good image quality.

-HDR, High Dynamic Range, are standards that come with higher dynamic range in video signals, which allows the image to be shown with more brightness and color in detail.
-It enhances the highlights of the image, while also allowing shadows to be shown in a deeper contrast, representing the original image in a more complete and faithful way, closer to what the human eye can see.
+HDR, High Dynamic Range, is a standard that comes with a higher dynamic range in video signals, allowing the image to be shown with more brightness and color in detail.
+It enhances the light areas of the image, while also allowing dark areas to be shown in a deeper contrast, representing the original image more completely and faithfully, closer to what the human eye can see.

-In this series of articles, we’ve introduced the basic definitions of HDR and a better understanding about filming and doing post-production for HDR video.
-In a previous article, we discussed if there is a true HDR for projectors.
-In that article, we showed that even though the maximum brightness of projectors is limited, with the newest technology development, manufacturers are trying to give consumers a viewing experience that is closer to seeing a film in the cinema.
+In this series of articles, we’ve introduced the basic definitions of HDR and gained a better understanding of filming and doing post-production for HDR video.
+In the previous article, we discussed if there is a true HDR for projectors.
+In that article, we showed that even though the maximum brightness of projectors is limited, with the latest technology development, manufacturers are trying to give consumers a viewing experience that is closer to seeing a film in the cinema.

-Other than LCD TV and panels, BenQ also put great effort into developing projectors and using all the technology development in software and hardware to present an accurate HDR image, which allows consumers to view the content with more details and better picture quality.
+Other than LCD TVs and display panels, BenQ also put great effort into developing projectors by integrating the software and hardware technologies altogether to present an authentic HDR image, which allows consumers to view the content with more details and better picture quality.

 More light output during bright scenes

 Less light output during darks scenes